-2. These standards shall also apply to new multifamily development or multifamily redevelopment in the downtown business district.
-Multifamily uses within this area shall comply with all of the following development and design standards excluding those which are only relevant to the nonresidential portion of a mixed-use building.a.
-For the purpose of implementing this section, the “downtown business district” shall be defined as the downtown business district exempt area—See YMC 15.06.040, Figure 6-1.
+2. .

+3.

-B. Level of Review—Uses.
+B. Level of Review—Mixed-use building .

-1. Mixed-use building and downtown business district multifamily development is a Class (1) permitted use, requiring Type (1) review, in applicable zones and is determined to be the appropriate level of review for any combination of Class (1) and Class (2) uses listed in those zones.
+1. A new or redeveloped mixed-use building is a Class (1) permitted use, requiring Type (1) review, in applicable zones and is determined to be the appropriate level of review for any combination of Class (1) and Class (2) uses listed in those zones.

 2. Any combination of uses which includes a Class (3) permitted use shall undergo Type (2) review.

-3. The mixed-use building/development land use shall not allow any use which is otherwise not permitted in the zone.
+3. The mixed-use building/development shall not contain any use which is otherwise not permitted in the zone.

-4. A mixed-use building that does not meet the layout requirement of subsection (D)(1) of this section shall be reviewed based upon its particular uses as listed in Table 4-1.
+4. A new mixed-use building that does not meet the layout requirement of subsection (D)(1) of this section shall undergo Type (2) review or be reviewed based upon its particular uses as listed in Table 4-1, whichever is higher.

+5. A new mixed-use building located in the downtown business district shall also comply with YMC 15.09.026.

 C. Prohibited Uses.
 The following uses are prohibited in a mixed-use building/development project: